asyncapi/website/pages/blog/2023-summary.md

 ### Social Media

-Social media is a medium we use for sharing news and updates around our community.
-We don't use it for marketing purposes but mainly for communication.
+We use social media to communicate news and updates around our community.
+We don't use it for marketing.

 > And honestly, I didn't invest much when it came to socials, so don't expect big big numbers 😝